rtm0/vm-util/pt-index/docs/README.md

 ### Legacy indexDBs become read-only (almost)

-After the upgrade of an existing deployment, legacy indexDBs will not deleted but they will stop receving new entries right away and will be used for querying only.
+After the upgrade of an existing deployment, legacy indexDBs will not be deleted but they will stop receving new entries right away and will be used for querying only.